Happy Days (play): Language

 Speaking is Winnie's raison d'être; words flow from her in an endless stream.
 She uses "clichés to insulate [herself] from the harshness of existence".
 In Beckett's texts, language conceals the world and provides comfort by insulating the individual.
-“Language generally in Beckett’s world is not a means of conveying meaning, but a balm for the sores of existence.”
+"Language generally in Beckett’s world is not a means of conveying meaning, but a balm for the sores of existence".

-The final song is the waltz duet, ‘I love you so’ from The Merry Widow.
+The final song is the waltz duet, 'I love you so' from The Merry Widow.

 Performance history

-The first production was at the Cherry Lane Theatre, New York City on 17 September 1961, directed by Alan Schneider with Ruth White as Winnie (for which she won an Obie) and John C. Becher as Willie.
+The first production was at the Cherry Lane Theatre, New York City, on 17 September 1961, directed by Alan Schneider with Ruth White as Winnie (for which she won an Obie) and John C. Becher as Willie.
 The first London production was at the Royal Court Theatre on 1 November 1962 directed by George Devine and Tony Richardson with Brenda Bruce as Winnie and Peter Duguid as Willie.
 The Irish premiere at the Eblana Theatre in 1963 was well received.

 When Happy Days was first performed in London there were disagreements about every aspect of the text and production.
 Even Kenneth Tynan, one of the saviours of Godot, felt that Happy Days was "a metaphor extended beyond its capacity", nevertheless, he admitted Beckett's strange, insinuating power and urged his readers to buy tickets for the play.

+1962 Danish version starring Bodil Udsen, who later performed it on television in 1964.

 In 1964, an audio recording in French with Madeleine Renaud as Winnie was released by Disques Adès (TS 30 LA 568) as part of their " L'Avant-Scène" series.
 A German recording, with Grete Mosheim as Winnie and Rudolf Fernau as Willie, was released the same year by Deutsche Grammophon (LPMS 43 049).

 In October 1968, a production with Sada Thompson as Winnie and Wyman Pendleton as Willie directed by Alan Schneider was performed at the Billy Rose Theatre in New York City, but only ran for three performances.

 In 1972, Jessica Tandy played Winnie and Hume Cronyn played Willie in a production directed by Alan Schneider at the Mitzi E. Newhouse Theater in New York City.

+Billie Whitelaw played Winnie and Jocelyn Herbert designed the sets in a revival at the Royal Court Theatre in June 1979.

 In 1979, Andrei Serban directed a production produced by Joseph Papp at the Newman Theater in New York City, with Irene Worth as Winnie and George Voskovec as Willie.
 In 1980, a television movie version was broadcast, directed by David Heeley (based on the 1979 stage version), again with Worth as Winnie and Voskovec as Willie, with an audio recording of the production released the same year by Caedmon Records on both LP (TRS 366) and audio cassette.